Germany: Education

 Responsibility for educational supervision in Germany is primarily organised within the individual states.
 Optional kindergarten education is provided for all children between three and six years old, after which school attendance is compulsory for at least nine years depending on the state.
 Primary education usually lasts for four to six years.
 Secondary schooling is divided into tracks based on whether students pursue academic or vocational education.
 A system of apprenticeship called Duale Ausbildung leads to a skilled qualification which is almost comparable to an academic degree.
 It allows students in vocational training to learn in a company as well as in a state-run trade school.
 This model is well regarded and reproduced all around the world.

 Most of the German universities are public institutions, and students traditionally study without fee payment.
 The general requirement for attending university is the Abitur.
 According to an OECD report in 2014, Germany is the world's third leading destination for international study.
-The established universities in Germany include some of the oldest in the world, with Heidelberg University (established in 1386) being the oldest.
+The established universities in Germany include some of the oldest in the world, with Heidelberg University (established in 1386), Leipzig University (established in 1409) and the University of Rostock (established in 1419) being the oldest in the country.
 The Humboldt University of Berlin, founded in 1810 by the liberal educational reformer Wilhelm von Humboldt, became the academic model for many Western universities.
-In the contemporary era Germany has developed eleven Universities of Excellence.
+In the contemporary era, Germany has developed eleven Universities of Excellence.